History of Decatur Lake

 Current State of the Mill Race

-The Mill Race is currently celebrating its 150th anniversary this year with an excellent and informative museum display developed by the Brodhead Historical Society.
+The Mill Race celebrated its 150th anniversary in 2013 with an excellent and informative museum display developed by the Brodhead Historical Society.
 This display (designed and produced by Carol Gombar) underlines the importance the Mill Race to the emergent city of Brodhead.

 Figure 2: The Mill Race from the Headgates to the TailRace